sinequa/sba-angular/docs/libraries/components/preview.md

 This module provides functionality to display the HTML preview of a document in Sinequa, as well as features to interact with the content of this preview:

 - A **service** that queries the server for the preview data (`PreviewData`) and manages the different ways of displaying the preview (in a popup, in a route or in a new tab/window).
 - A **core API** to display the HTML preview and interact with its content.
-It is composed of two components (`sq-preview-document-iframe` to display the preview and `sq-preview-tooltip`, a dynamic tooltip that can be inserted in the document) and a class (`PreviewDocument`) to interact with the content.
+It is composed of three components: `sq-preview` to display the preview, `sq-preview-tooltip`, a dynamic tooltip that can be inserted in the document, and `sq-preview-minimap` which adds a right bar with the location of the relevant extracts inside the document.
-- Additional **components** based on this core API and on the [Bootstrap](https://getbootstrap.com/) library to display and interact with the preview in different ways (faceted preview, popup, etc.).
+- Additional **components** based on this core API to interact with the preview and display some related data (the extracts or entities list, etc.).

 ![Preview]({{site.baseurl}}assets/tutorial/modal-preview.png){: .d-block .mx-auto }